Huaguiyuan/deck-dichalcogenides-superconductivity/README.md

 ## License

+The code and content for this deck is Copyright © 2015 Evan Sosenko.

-This code is licensed under the MIT license.
+This deck is built with [Jekyll & deck.js](https://github.com/razor-x/jekyll-and-deck.js) which is licensed under the [MIT license](./MIT-LICENSE.txt).

 ## Warranty